mtrivedi50/cmd-a/README.md

 - Remove duplicate context
 - Add feedback mechanisms in the PromptBuilder and GraphRAG agents
 - Provide tools to agents for additional context retrieval and processing
-- Tenant specific configurations (resources, processing jobs, etc.)
-- Replace Redis queue with Kafka.
-Kafka topics can be partitioned by tenant ID, and workers consume from the Kafka topic.